What Cross-Chain Bridges are in Kenya

 👉 Cross-chain technology facilitates quicker transaction processing rates and instantaneous token transfers from the user’s viewpoint.

-What are the four types of blockchains that Kenyans must know?
+What are the types of cross chain bridges?